Skip to main content

 Leaflet Distribution and the Law

-If you have been looking for the answer to the question ‘is leafleting legal?’ or trying to find out the leaflet dropping laws in the UK, you have come to the right place.
-Leafletdrop are the industry leaders in UK leaflet distribution and as such we are uniquely qualified to answer any questions you might have with regards to leaflet dropping and the law.
+If you have been looking for the answer to the question ‘is leafleting legal?’ or trying to find out leaflet drop laws within the UK, you have come to the right place.
+Leafletdrop is the UK’s leading leaflet distributor.
+As such, we are uniquely qualified to answer any questions regarding leaflet dropping and the law.

-If you don’t find the answer to your question in this article, please drop us a message and our team of leaflet distribution experts will be able to answer any and all of your questions about the leaflet dropping rules in the UK.
+If you don’t find the answer to your question in this article, please drop us a message, and our team of leaflet distribution experts will be able to answer any of your questions about the leafleting rules in the UK.

-If you’re planning to distribute printed material as part of a campaign yourself, such as door-to-door or distributing flyers in the street, then it’s important to be aware of all the legal requirements, as this brief guide details.
+If you’re planning to distribute printed material as part of a campaign yourself, such as door-to-door or flyers in the street, it’s important to be aware of all the legal requirements.

-Find the right households for your leaflet distributions with our targeting tool.
-Sign up and try it for free.
+Sign up and try it out for free.

-Leaflet distribution could mean many things from handing out leaflets on the street to distributing leaflets to the home also known as a door drop.
-In most cases distributing free printed material is completely legal, and no permissions or leaflet distribution licences are required.
-However, there are some cases in which you may need to speak to your local council before you start your flyer distribution.
+Leaflet distribution could mean many things, from handing out leaflets on the street to distributing leaflets to the home, also known as a door drop.
+In most cases, distributing free printed material is completely legal, and no permissions or leafleting licences are required.
+However, there are some cases where you may need to speak to your local council before starting your flyer distribution.

 You do not need permission when using the following methods of leaflet delivery: